 As a free gift, I'll send you the cursive pre-writing lines printable download!

 If you have already subscribed, don't worry, you won't be subscribing again!
-By entering your email below, this lets my email provider know which printable to send you.
-You will not receive duplicate emails from me!
+By entering your email below, it lets my email provider know which printable to send you.
+You will not receive duplicate emails from me.

 Do you want more ideas like this one?
 Check out my resources below.